-So how do you improve quality in your experiences?
-I believe there are two major ways you can do it, externally and internally.
-If you are chronically busy (not just being busy, but actively disliking the busyness) or bored then you’ll need to tackle external and internal factors that contribute to these negative feelings.
+So how do you improve quality in your experiences when you’re saying “I’m feeling bored”?
+I believe there are two major ways you can do it: externally and internally.
+If you are chronically busy (and actively disliking the busyness) or bored, then you’ll need to tackle external and internal factors that contribute to these negative feelings.

 Here are some ways to consider improving quality in your experiences:

-1. Plan Ahead – Schedule your life to ensure there aren’t huge gaps or work overflows later.
-This can mean scheduling high quality experiences if you find yourself frequently bored.
+Schedule your life to ensure there aren’t huge gaps or work overflows later.
+This can mean scheduling high-quality experiences if you find yourself frequently bored.
 It can also mean dividing large projects if you find yourself chronically busy.

 - Plan weekend activities for next month now.
 This not only gives you something to look forward to, but it also forces you to stay productive instead of just busy.

 - Map out what is placing demands on your time.
 Can you consolidate all your “busy work” (such as responding to emails) into one block of time instead of allowing it to cause constant interruptions in your day?